Tchotchke: Alternative meanings and context

 Depending on the context, the term has a connotation of worthlessness or disposability as well as tackiness.

 A common confusion is between the terms tchotchke and tsatske or rather tsatskele, with the diminutive ending -le.
-Both terms have the same Slavic root, but the tch- version stems from Russian, while the ts- originates in Polish.
+Both terms have the same Slavic root.
 Tchotchke usually references trinkets, while tsatskele is more likely to mean a young girl or woman who uses her charms to reach her goals.
 Being Yiddish, the meaning can change by the use of gestures and a change in tone, so that tsatskele can become the favorite child.

-Leo Rosten, author of The Joys of Yiddish, combines the two main meanings and gives an alternative sense of tchotchke as meaning a young girl, a "pretty young thing".
-Less flatteringly, the term could be construed as a more dismissive synonym for "bimbo", or "slut".
+Leo Rosten, author of The Joys of Yiddish, also documents a sense of tchotchke as meaning a young girl, a "pretty young thing", as well as noting pejorative usage ("a loose or kept woman"; "a sexy but brainless broad").